1 portrait on display in Room 13 at the National Portrait Gallery

 This portraitback to top

-To reflect Cavallo's dual talents, this portrait shows him with the twin-plate frictional electrical machine which he had recently invented and, behind him on the chair, an artist's palette.
+Cavallo had both scientific and artistic interests.
+This portrait shows him with a twin-plate frictional electrical machine reflecting his work on electricity in medicine and, behind him on the chair, an artist's palette.

 Linked publicationsback to top